Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 Most times, squirrels don’t want to be in your house.
 They often time prefer their natural environment.
 These rodents will quickly grab the escape opportunity you’ve provided.

-They can be a little delayed when you are dealing with a female squirrel nesting its young right in your home.
+They can be delayed when a female squirrel is nesting its young right in your home.

-In instances like this, you can buy the baby squirrel a little more time before forcefully ejecting them from home.
+You can buy the baby squirrel a little more time before forcefully ejecting it from home.

 Nevertheless, locating and providing an escape is one surefire way to get squirrels out of your house.